felipe-stanham/Jira-API-Extractor/README.md

 ## 🚨 Troubleshooting

 ### Common Issues
-- **App won't launch**: Make sure you're double-clicking the `.app` file, not the executable inside
-- **Configuration won't save**: Check that you have write permissions in the app directory
+- **Configuration won't save**: Check that you have write permissions in the directory
 - **No data extracted**: Verify your Jira credentials and project access
 - **Charts not showing**: Ensure you have data in the corresponding sheets

-### For Developers
 - **SSL Warnings**: Suppress with `PYTHONWARNINGS="ignore:NotOpenSSLWarning"`
 - **Port conflicts**: Change `STREAMLIT_PORT` in `JiraExtractor.env`
-- **Build issues**: Ensure all dependencies are installed

 ---

-**Jira API Extractor v2.0** - Built with ❤️ using Python, Streamlit, and PyInstaller
+**Jira API Extractor v2.0** - Built with ❤️ using Python and Streamlit